Jacqui Empson-High, Counsellor and Supervisor

-For our first, introductory session of 50 minutes/one hour the fee is £15.
-The same fee applies to video-link sessions.
+Counselling Fees: For individuals our first introductory session of one hour the fee is £20.
+The same fee applies to videoconferencing or telephone sessions.

-I offer a reduced fee for students, NHS staff, older persons and those in receipt of benefits and this is negotiated on an individual basis if I have concessionary spaces available.
+I offer a reduced fee for students, NHS staff and those in receipt of benefits and this is negotiated on an individual basis if I have concessionary spaces available.